William-Owen/KISO/README.md

 # Project Feature Overview

 This project is work in progress and not intended for use.
 Its function at this time is simply to assist a conversation around ways of working with React applications.
-THe application pulls together an opinionated stack of tools along with some opinionated logic to create an example React Application.
+The application pulls together an opinionated stack of tools along with some opinionated logic to create an example React Application.

 ## Install